gaborbankutidev/BringApp/apps/bring-app/README.md

 ## Folders

-- `bring-theme/`
+- `themes/`
-  Theme folder for WordPress
+  Themes for WordPress containing the core Bring Theme and the Project Child Theme
 - `next/`
   For the frontend that mirrors the routing of WordPress
 - `wordpress/`